Skip to content

 • Orion is running locally (orion in a terminal) or you opened app.orion-agent.ai.

 • If you used the CLI, Orion may have already connected to its managed Jupyter server.
-If you see a green check on step 1 in the Get started card, skip to step 2.
+If you see a green check on the Jupyter step in the Get started card, skip the manual Jupyter connection steps.

 Managed files are stored under: